 For more information, see Ignition Interlock Device Frequently Asked Questions on the Florida HSMV website.

-The following articles on our website are related to DUI and FR44 insurance in Florida:
+Our website has other articles related to DUI and FR44 insurance in Florida:

-Contact UltraCar Insurance for a Florida FR44 insurance quote.
-Talk with one of our licensed agents, or click to start a quote now.
+Contact UltraCar Insurance about Florida ignition interlock and an affordable FR44 insurance quote.
+We can also help you get a discount on an ignition interlock device with Intoxalock.
+Talk with one of our licensed agents, contact us, or start an online quote today!